Safe Routes to School E-News

 Five Years of Safe Routes to School is something to celebrate!

 We appreciate every gift and know that each one is a significant step towards our goal.
-Consider giving $5 for each of the 5 Es or $25 – whatever you can contribute $5, $50 or $500 – provides vital generating operating funds to the National Partnership.
+Consider giving $5 for each of the 5 Es or $25 – whatever you can contribute $5, $50 or $500 – provides vital generating operating funds to the Safe Routes Partnership.
 These operating funds help us staff our federal advocacy efforts in Washington DC – which is a critical component of our work.
 Thank you for all the work you do for Safe Routes to School – you are key to our collective advocacy efforts and together we can change the habits of an entire generation.

 Please give today to support the Five for Five Year End Giving Campaign.